MateodeSierra/MooveITChallengeMateoDS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was made by Mateo de Sierra, as part of the employee selection program for MooveIT.
+For this challenge a ruby implementation of Memcached was needed to be programmed.
+Memcached is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.

 ### Built With